railsjazz/rails_charts/README.md

 - add info about initializer and it's configuration
 - specify info about default configs per chart
 - add support for CSP similar to https://github.com/ankane/chartkick/blob/master/lib/chartkick/helper.rb#L55
+- example of how to build multiple-chart charts

 ### Development and testing